 1. Don’t use fancy colored paper or fonts.

-In our quest to standout, it might feel like a fancy, colored paper will do the trick.
+In our quest to stand, it might feel like a fancy, colored paper will do the trick.
 But in truth, it just screams unprofessional.
 Résumés should be on white paper with black ink in a legible font.
 I promise that your bright pink paper or fancy font is going to make people remember you for the wrong reasons.

 2. Don’t include reviews, announcements, comments, or long links.